In today’s world ‘The Cloud’ is a well-known term but if you were asked to explain what it is and how it all works, could you?

 If the answer’s no, you’re not alone.

-For many, the concept of the Cloud is bizarre and abstract and there are many pros and cons of cloud computing to get your head around, so let’s break down what it actually all means and why everyone’s talking about it.
+For many, the concept of the Cloud is bizarre and abstract and there are many cloud computing advantages and disadvantages to get your head around, so let’s break down what it actually all means and why everyone’s talking about it.

 What is Cloud Computing?